 How To Care For Your New Tobaccos.
 Hint: Don't Throw Them In The Washer!
 When you get your Tobaccos, take the time to notice all the effort & detailed craftsmanship that went into creating these jeans, then put them on & beat the hell out of them.
 Your Tobaccos are made to get better with wear!

 If you take care of your denim, it will last a long time and look good.
 Here are a few tips on how to get the most out of your Tobaccos.

-Breaking In: The denim is hefty, raw & unwashed.
-You may find them stiff or even restricting at first, especially if you are used to lightweight, stretch denim.
+Tobacco didn’t skimp on materials.
+Their denims & canvas are hefty, raw & unwashed.
+You may find them stiff or even restricting at first.
 Don’t panic.
-As you wear your jeans, they’ll stretch in the areas you need more room and will become more form fitting where you need less.
+As you wear your jeans, they’ll stretch in the areas you need more room & will become more form fitting where you need less.
 The fabric will soften & fade over time.
-This is the beauty of raw fabric.
 Every fade, fold & line, will be entirely self-inflicted.
 Your Tobaccos will be unlike any other pair.

 Some “denim-heads” pre-soak their jeans to get rid of any excess dye & shrinkage early, then wear the jeans at least six months before the next wash.
 Others prefer to wear jeans raw for six months, or as long as possible before washing to get high-contrast fades.
 In our experience, both can work.
 Though cold water is always recommended, warm water can be used if you want more shrinkage.
 Some even wear their jeans in the tub and then wear them dry.
 Do some web research before doing anything too crazy.